mod_offload

 September 21st, 2006: Updated for Apache 2.x API!

-The gist of this project is that you install the Apache module on the base server, and the PHP script on offload servers where it will handle every request.
+The gist of this project is that you install the Apache module on the base server, and the C program (as a cgi-bin or standalone daemon, or a legacy PHP script if all else fails) on offload servers where it will handle every request.
 The module on the base server will decide if a given web request should be offloaded, and redirects the client to one of the offload servers.
 The offload server gets a request from the redirected client and sends an HTTP HEAD request to the base server, so it can decide if it needs to (re)cache the file in question.
 If so, it pulls a copy from the base server via HTTP and serves it to the client on-the-fly.
 If not, it feeds the client from the cached copy.
 To the users on the base server adding and changing files and the downloading client, this is all basically transparent, beyond the base server suddenly being less loaded once the caches start owning copies of large and generally-unchanged files.

 Places mod_offload is known to be used: